 This section of the CDC website promotes health, chronic disease prevention, and quality of life among older Americans.

-Go4Life, an exercise and physical activity campaign from the National Institute on Aging at NIH, is designed to help adults 50+ fit exercise and physical activity into your daily life.
-Website: go4life.nia.nih.gov/
+This campaign from the National Institute on Aging at NIH is designed to help adults 50 and older fit exercise and physical activity into their daily lives.

 Do you or your loved ones have a plan to stay safe, mobile, and independent as you age?
 Many people make financial plans for retirement, but don’t consider how to plan for potential mobility changes.
 The mobility planning tool can guide you to take action today to help keep yourself—or your loved ones—safe, mobile, and independent tomorrow.